Western imperialism in Asia: Russia and the "Great Game"

 Russian troops taking Samarkand in 1868.

 Tsarist Russia is not often regarded as a colonial power alongside the United Kingdom or France because of the manner of Russian expansions: unlike the United Kingdom, which expanded overseas, the Russian Empire grew from a centre outward by a process of accretion, like the United States.
 In the 19th century, Russian expansion took the form of a struggle of an effectively landlocked country for access to warm-water ports – for example during efforts of Russian foreign minister Alexander Gorchakov (in office: 1856 to 1882) in obtaining access to the previously demilitarised, restricted Black Sea region; and the establishment of Vladivostok as a naval port on the Pacific in 1860.

 Historian Michael Khodarkovsky describes Tsarist Russia as a "hybrid empire" that combined elements of continental and "colonial" empires.

 Even before the British started consolidating their hold on India, Russian expansion had crossed the Urals by the late-16th century and started moving steadily eastward to the Pacific (reached in the mid-17th century), then toward Alaska, the Caucasus and Central Asia.
-In the early-19th century the Russian Empire succeeded in conquering the South Caucasus and Dagestan from Qajar Iran following the Russo-Persian War (1804–1813), the Russo-Persian War (1826–1828) and the resultant treaties of Gulistan (1813) and Turkmenchay (1828), giving Russia direct borders with both Persia's as well as Ottoman Turkey's heartlands.
+In the early-19th century the Russian Empire succeeded in conquering the South Caucasus and Dagestan from Qajar Iran following the Russo-Persian War (1804–1813), the Russo-Persian War (1826–1828) and the resultant treaties of Gulistan (1813) and Turkmenchay (1828), giving Russia direct borders with both Iran's as well as Ottoman Turkey's heartlands.
 Later, the Imperial Russian Army eventually reached the frontiers of Afghanistan as well (which had the largest foreign border adjacent to British holdings in India).
 In response to Russian expansion, the defense of India's land frontiers and the control of all sea approaches to the subcontinent via the Suez Canal, the Red Sea, and the Persian Gulf became preoccupations of British foreign-policy in the 19th century.
 Anglo-Russian rivalry in Asia has become known as "the Great Game".

 According to Kazakh scholar Kereihan Amanzholov, Russian colonialism had "no essential difference with the colonialist policies of Britain, France, and other European powers".